Emergency talks over gas price crisis continue

 - Published

-Talks between industry and Business Secretary Kwasi Kwarteng will continue on Monday over an energy crisis that bosses warn could close some factories.
+Another round of meetings between industry and government will continue on Monday over an energy crisis that bosses warn could close some factories.

 Sectors such as ceramics, paper and steel manufacturing have called for a price cap, but talks with government on Friday failed to reach a solution.

-But the Treasury has denied being in detailed talks with Mr Kwarteng about how to ease the soaring gas prices.
+But the Treasury has denied being in detailed talks with Business Secretary Kwasi Kwarteng about the crisis.

 Dave Dalton, chief executive of British Glass, called that "very alarming".